 28900/38900.
-Introduction to Video. (=ARTV 23800, TAPS 28427) PQ: ARTV 10100 or 10200, or consent of instructor.
-This course is an introduction to video making with digital cameras and nonlinear (digital) editing.
+Introduction to Video. (=ARTV 23800/33800, TAPS 28427) PQ: ARTV 10100, 10200 or 10300.
+This course introduces video making with digital cameras and nonlinear (digital) editing.
 Students produce a group of short works, which is contextualized by viewing and discussion of historical and contemporary video works.
 Video versus film, editing strategies, and appropriation are some of the subjects that are part of an ongoing conversation.
-Lab fee \$70.
-C. Sullivan, S. Wolniak.
-Winter, Spring.
+C. Sullivan.
+Winter.

 28903.
-Video. (=ARTV 23801, TAPS 28428) PQ: ARTV 23800 or consent of instructor.
+Video. (=TAPS 28428) PQ: ARTV 23800 or consent of instructor.
 This is a production course geared towards short experimental works and video within a studio art context.
-Lab fee \$70.
 C. Sullivan.
 Spring.

 28920/38920.
 Introduction to Film Production. (=ARTV 23850/33850, TAPS 28451) This intensive lab introduces 16mm film production, experimenting with various film stocks and basic lighting designs.
 The class is organized around a series of production situations with students working in crews.
 Each crew learns to operate and maintain the 16mm Bolex film camera and tripod, as well as Arri lights, gels, diffusion, and grip equipment.
 The final project is an in-camera edit.
-Lab fee \$100.
 J. Hoffman.
-Autumn.
+Spring.